Non-Repatriable Demat Account: Meaning, Key Factors, Implications

 Example of Non-Repatriable Demat Account

-Indian resident Rahul just retired.
-He also made the decision to go to the USA because his kid was there.
+Indian resident Mr. Rahul just retired.
+He also decided to go to the USA because his kid was there.
 As a result of his relocation, he acquired the status of Non-resident Indian.
-Nevertheless, he has an Indian non-repatriable Demat account with investments totalling Rs.
-40 million.
+Nevertheless, he has an Indian non-repatriable demat account with investments totalling ₹40 million.
 He considered selling his stake in India as he made himself home there.

 Documents Required to Open a Non-Repatriable Demat Account